eshan-sud/eshan-sud/README.md

 <p>

+👉 Portfolio : <a href="https://eshan-sud.vercel.app/" target="_blank">here</a>

 👉 Recently got my patent published in the Indian Patent Office titled, <b>"A Method and a System of Real-Time Multi-Mode 3D Sparse SLAM System Using ORB-SLAM3 on an Embedded Platform"</b>

-👉 B.Tech in Computer Science & Engineering student at Manipal University Jaipur.
+👉 B.Tech in Computer Science & Engineering with a minor in Data Analytics student at Manipal University Jaipur.

 👉 Recently interned at Celebal Technologies Pvt.
 Ltd. as a Node.js Intern.